 - Detailed Tree and Plant Species List approved by a certified expert (e.g., certified arborist, landscape architect).
-Tree and plant species must be appropriate for the selected sites. - Grantees must consult with their Regional Urban Forester before beginning work for final approval of site and species selection.
+Tree and plant species must be appropriate for the selected sites. - Urban Greening projects should demonstrate sustainable water use.
+Species selection should be climate appropriate.
+Irrigation systems should be cost-effective and water efficient.
+If project is in a State Groundwater Management Act (SGMA) critically overdrafted area (medium or high priority groundwater basin), projects should be consistent with Groundwater Sustainability Plans for medium and high priority basins. - Grantees must consult with their Regional Urban Forester before beginning work for final approval of site and species selection.
 Note that for residential tree planting programs, it is acceptable to identify specific sites during grant implementation, rather than at the time of application.
-However, the work plan should detail the plan for conducting outreach and recruitment to private property owners. - The Operations and Maintenance requirement for urban greening projects should include clear maintenance plans for 3 years.
-Applicants should include maintenance plans for tree lifespans beyond the grant term.
+However, the work plan should detail the plan for conducting outreach and recruitment to private property owners. - The Operations and Maintenance requirement for urban greening projects shall be incorporated into a comprehensive management plan, which include best practices and clear maintenance plans for 5 years.
+Tree planting and urban forestry projects must comply with additional standards based on the CALFIRE Urban and Community Forestry Program Guidelines.

-Strategy 8: Health and Well-Being
+Strategy 8: Health Equity and Well-Being

-TCC will fund projects that improve access to healthy food, parks, open space, and recreation under this strategy.
+TCC will fund projects that improve health and racial equity outcomes within the project area based on relevant local data on environmental and health disparities, including but not limited to: disease burden, mortality and morbidity.
+Eligible projects include access to community resource centers, supportive services, healthy food, parks, open space, and recreation under this strategy.
 Below are the eligible project types and fundable elements, Applicant requirements, eligible project costs, and additional readiness requirements for Strategy 8.